"Waiting For The Stars To Align" ~ lyric by Vitalic

-I've never photographed Silbury Hill against a setting Orion before, but having done so I may now be able to explain the monuments' distinctive flat topped shape.
+I've never photographed Silbury Hill against a setting Orion before, but having done so I may now be able to explain the monument's distinctive flat topped shape.
 In my photo above Orion is sinking down towards its eventual setting in the west - a striking feature of the spring sky.
 Looking at the photo I can't help thinking that there must be a vantage point from which (during spring nights) the westering stars of Orion's Belt appear to hover just above the flat top of Silbury Hill, before plunging dramatically down behind it.
-If I am right, Silbury's architects would have intended these highly theatrical and symbolic moments to showcase and glorify the famous Belt - just why this was needed at the cost of such enormous labour will be discussed below.
-Suffice it to say that this light-show may have been the centerpiece of a lost early ceremony (possibly set around the time of the vernal equinox).
+If I am right, Silbury's architects would have pre-visualised these highly theatrical and symbolic moments and designed the hilltop deliberately to accommodate them.
+The intention would have been to showcase and glorify the famous Belt, probably as the centerpiece of a lost ceremony (the vernal equinox would appear to be a logical time to stage this).

 I Am Encouraged In This Speculation By Noticing That:

 A. The apparent width of the Belt stars, when viewed from the locally dominating Waden Hill area, appears very similar to the apparent width of Silbury's flat top <1>, as if this enigmatic platform was exactly designed to reflect and "receive" them.

 B. Neolithic people in Britain did demonstrably have an interest in the three stars of Orion's Belt.
 For example, the three henges at Thornborough are laid out in the characteristic pattern of three, with the center henge slightly offset.
 There is even a suggestion that Avebury might have once been intended to have three rings lined up on the same axis (see Burl, page 185).